 After each stage, a comfortable mountain hut awaits where the in-resident host welcomes the guests.
-These people know the mountain world around Zermatt exceptionally well, and as it turns out, all four of the hut wardens are also mountain guides and most certainly will have tales to tell.
+These people know the mountain world around Zermatt exceptionally well and most certainly will have tales to tell.

 The trekking offers different facets and five days of fascination in Zermatt’s mountain paradise.

 - Gaze in wonder at many unknown sides to the Matterhorn up close and personal

 - New Hörnli Hut opened in July 2015 in occasion of the 150 Years First Ascent of the Matterhorn

 - Plan every mountain tour carefully and adapt to participants’ fitness level as well as the weather and season.

 - Weather conditions can change quickly in the mountains.
 Appropriate clothing is therefore essential, along with adequate supplies of food and water.
 In uncertain weather, turn back in good time.

 - Inform others of planned route, and whenever possible avoid going alone.

 - Do not leave the marked routes; do not venture onto glaciers without a mountain guide.

 - Please be considerate to other walkers and to plants and animals.